neurogeometry/TraceProofreading/README.md

 ## Trace Proofreading

-**Trace Proofreading** is a machine learning based method for detection and correction of topologcal errors in automated neuron traces.
+Trace proofreading is a machine learning based method for detection and correction of topologcal errors in automated neuron traces.
 This is essential for accurate mapping of structural connectivity.

 ## Summary